-As at 31 December 2021, certain items of building, equipment and motor vehicles were fully depreciated but are still in use.
-The gross carrying amount before deducting accumulated depreciation of those assets amounted to approximately Baht 28 million (2020: Baht 30 million).
+As at 31 December 2022, certain items of building, equipment and motor vehicles of the Group were fully depreciated but are still in use.
+The gross carrying amount before deducting accumulated depreciation of those assets amounted to approximately Baht 32 million (2021: Baht 28 million).